ecotaxa/ecotaxa_py_client/docs/TaxonomyTreeApi.md

 Query Taxa Set

-Returns **information about several taxa**, including their lineage.
+Information about several taxa, including their lineage.
+The separator between numbers is arbitrary non-digit, e.g. \":\", \"|\" or \",\"

 ### Example